JosephTeteE/KCMI-Website/README.md

    - Create a `.env` file in the root directory using the `.env.example` template.
    - Add your database credentials, JWT secret, and email config.
+   - Add your Google reCAPTCHA v3 site and secret keys.

 4. **Start the backend server:**